-Friars Primary School and Nursery, as with all of the schools in the Portico Academy Trust, has a legal duty to publish their absence figures and promote attendance.
+Friars Primary School and Nursery has a legal duty to publish its absence figures and promote attendance.
 Equally parents have a duty to make sure that their children attend.
-All of our staff and trustees are committed to working with parents and pupils as the best way to ensure as high a level of attendance as possible.
+All school staff are committed to working with parents and pupils as the best way to ensure as high a level of attendance as possible.